faridashams/digital-writing-folio/exercises.md

 What is the tech that might get you stuck? what is the workaround/Plan B?
 - I have been able to solve all the tech issues I have faced, but if I face anymore, which is likely, I'll add it to my folio development and work hard on trying to solve it.
+Discuss what we learnt about and what interested you.

+## Week 10: Reflection on class and final project

+Were there any portions of the class that stood out to you?
+- The coding in itself stood out.
+It seemed like such a difficult language to learn and incredibly out of reach for me.
+Using Twine is what stood out to me the most.
+I found it confusing at the start, however, the more I practised, the more I started to find pleasure of it.
+The feeling of satisfaction of working code is a feeling I find myself craving the more I work on my Twine project.

+Was there anything that you were able to expand your prior knowledge on?
+- Before this class, I had very minimal understanding of HTML code since I learnt it in years 5 and 6.
+But with this class, I realised that coding goes beyond just HTML, and that there is so much more of it that I had no idea about.
+What I find interesting is that Twine does depend a lot on simple HTML code, and I found it is what easily read by Twine, so being able to fall back to codes I already knew whenever I got stuck was comforting to me.

+Discuss your final project and how it may relate back to your initial interests in the class or what we have learnt.
+-

+What has inspired your final project?
+-

+What knowledge from this studio are you using to create this final project?
+-

+Discuss how this studio has impacted your writing practice.
+-

+Is interactive fiction something that you will continue to do after this studio?
+- I'm not so sure if it is something I will continue to do after this studio, but I have gained a new respect for it.

+Has learning about and experimenting with interactive fiction influenced how you approach writing as a whole?
+-